Sandroyd Prep School

 Class sizes are kept deliberately small – Year 3 has a one-class entry, with two classes in years 4 and 5 and three classes in each year beyond that.
 Some subjects are set in the later years, with a scholarship stream from Year 6.
 This makes for a successful formula – this year a whopping 40% of pupils snaffled scholarships to their senior school in everything from academic to drama, from sport to all-rounder.
 Children mostly head on to boarding schools, with around 20% going to the big hitters of Winchester, Eton, Harrow and Radley, and 50% heading towards more local schools including Marlborough, Bryanston and Sherborne.

 What makes Sandroyd stand out academically is their timetable, a new venture they are understandably proud of.
-All academic lessons take place in the morning, leaving the afternoons free for sport, drama, a myriad of activities including archery, gymnastics, photography, chess and fencing, plus their STRIVE program, possibly the most important 50 minutes of the school day, which includes everything from confidence building to study skills, inventing to public speaking, mindfulness to well-being, and philosophy to generally thinking outside the box.
+Most academic lessons take place in the morning, leaving the afternoons free for games, activities and hobbies.
+Four times a week, forty minutes is carved out for their STRIVE program, which includes everything from confidence building to study skills, inventing to public speaking, mindfulness to well-being, and philosophy to generally thinking outside the box.
 Basically everything you’ll need for heading off to big school and the wide world beyond.
 Indeed, the STRIVE programme won the Strategic Education Initiative prize at the TES Independent School Awards in 2019 because of its breadth and creativity.
 Plus, and possibly more importantly, pupil feedback has been incredibly positive and all staff agree they have noticed improvements in their students’ confidence, problem-solving, creativity, communication and independent learning since the initiative began.

 Nope, it’s not somewhere to slope off to in your lunch break – the Walled Garden is the name for the nursery and pre-prep at Sandroyd.
 With around 40 children here, the Walled Garden has light, bright classrooms, tiny class numbers and a real family feel with its own play area including an outdoor learning space and pet corner with Fluffy, Scooby-Doo, Tinkerbell, Waddle and Splash, otherwise known as rabbit, guinea pig, duck, chicken and hamster.
 This is where the foundations for the Prep School are laid, with small classes and specialist teaching allowing children to quickly get the hang of reading and to engage with numbers, with outdoor learning playing a large part.
 Little ones also have the use of the facilities at the main Prep building, with games, gym, swimming, art, French and music an intrinsic part of the curriculum.
-From Reception onwards children can take part in a range of after school activities including DT, dance and horse riding, allowing them to stay until 4.30pm, with late club letting you rock up at 6.30pm.
+From Reception onwards children can take part in a range of after school activities including Art Club, Mindfulness, Performing Arts, Yoga, STEM, Ballet, and Sports Club.
+Horse Riding is also on offer for an extra fee, and is available to children from nursery all the way to those in Year 8.

 MUSIC & DRAMA

 Choose from orchestra, choir, string band, swing band, rock band, brass band, plus one-to-one music lessons with peripatetic teachers (many of which will take place in the theatre itself).
-On the drama front there are LAMDA exams on offer all the way up to Grade 5, plus school plays, the Year 6 musical and the opportunity to take part in the S Factor talent show.
+On the drama front there are school plays, the Year 8 musical and the opportunity to take part in the S Factor talent show.

-New in 2018 was a fabulous dance studio, which launched with a bang with a remarkable dance show.
-To accompany this is an impressive Performing Arts team, including a Head of Academic Music, Head of Drama, Head of Dance, Head of Instrumental Music, and even a Performing Arts Line Manager.
+A fabulous dance studio launched in 2018 with a bang and a remarkable dance show.
+To accompany this is an impressive Performing Arts team, including a Head of Performing Arts, Head of Drama, Head of Dance, and Head of Instrumental Music,

 Boarding at Sandroyd is the very backbone of school life, and the Boarding House has had a pretty cool makeover, looking way smarter than my own children’s bedrooms (*the shame*).
 The rooms are spacious and neat while still seriously homely and cosy.